techidaily/site-win11-tips/source/_posts/discovering-your-way-to-system32-win11.md

 ## 5\.
 With Desktop Shortcut

- Creating a[desktop shortcut](https://www.makeuseof.com/what-is-desktop-shortcut-how-work/) for the System32 folder is an easy way to quickly access important files on Windows.
+ Creating a [desktop shortcut](https://www.makeuseof.com/what-is-desktop-shortcut-how-work/) for the System32 folder is an easy way to quickly access important files on Windows.
 This makes the process of opening and navigating through folders much more efficient.
 Here's how to do it:

 1. Right-click on your desktop, and then select**New > Shortcut** .
 2. In the "Create Shortcut" window, type**system32** and click**Next** .